patrickfreed/evg.el/README.md

 ### The evergreen-view-task buffer

 This buffer is used to display the results of an individual task.
-If available, the individual test results will also be displayed as a list.
+If available, the test results for that task will also be displayed.
 The logs for an individual test can be viewed by moving the cursor over the test and pressing
 <kbd>RET</kbd>.
-The entire task's logs can be viewed by pressing the "View Task Logs" button.
+The entire task's logs can be viewed by pressing the `View Task Logs` button.
 If the task is in
-progress, it can be aborted by pressing the "Abort Task" button.
-Similarly, if the task has already completed, it can be restarted by pressing "Restart Task".
+progress, it can be aborted by pressing the `Abort Task` button.
+Similarly, if the task has already completed, it can be restarted by pressing `Restart Task`.
 If the task has multiple executions, the latest one is always displayed.

 #### Keymap
 - <kbd>r</kbd>: refresh the buffer with the latest results from Evergreen